scottbedard/vuetober/README.md

 ## Using plugins

-One thing to be aware of when developing Vuetober themes is that extra work is usually needed to integrate various plugins.
-Since all rendering is done on the client side, October's frontend utilities cannot be used.
-This includes components and the AJAX framework.
+When developing Vuetober themes, APIs are usually needed to communicate with plugins.
+Since all rendering is done on the client side, October's frontend utilities like components and the AJAX framework cannot be used.
 Below is a list of plugins that have been made to help bridge the gap.

 - [RainLab.User](https://github.com/scottbedard/rainlab-user-api)